Soleil Ô: Reception

-The film played during the International Critics' Week at the 1970 Cannes Film Festival where it received critical acclaim.
+The film played during the International Critics' Week at the 1970 Cannes Film Festival, where it received critical acclaim.
 It received a Golden Leopard award at the 1970 Locarno International Film Festival.

 In his Family Guide to Movies on Video, Henry Herx wrote that the film's "use of ironic humor and lively music keeps the plight of the black emigrant worker from becoming totally depressing."

-In The New Yorker, Richard Brody wrote that "Making friends among France’s white population, [the main character] finds their empathy condescending and oblivious, and his sense of isolation and persecution raises his identity crisis to a frenzied pitch.
+In The New Yorker, Richard Brody wrote: "Making friends among France's white population, [the main character] finds their empathy condescending and oblivious, and his sense of isolation and persecution raises his identity crisis to a frenzied pitch.
 Hondo offers a stylistic collage to reflect the protagonist’s extremes of experience, from docudrama and musical numbers to slapstick absurdity, from dream sequences and bourgeois melodrama to political analyses."

 Restoration

-In 2017, Soleil Ô was given a restoration by the Cineteca di Bologna with the supervision of Med Hondo.
-Funding came from the George Lucas Family Foundation and the World Cinema Project, as part of the latter's restoration initiative called the African Film Heritage Project.
+In 2017, Soleil Ô was restored by Cineteca di Bologna.
+The funding for the restoration came from the George Lucas Family Foundation and the World Cinema Project, as part of the latter's restoration initiative called the African Film Heritage Project.